Stocks gain, pushing Dow Jones industrialists to over 36,000 - ExBulletin

 Investors will focus on the latest comments from the Federal Reserve’s latest policy meeting on Wednesday, when the central bank is expected to disclose plans to ease the extraordinary support measures put in place at the start of the pandemic to support markets and the economy. .

-President Jerome Powell has indicated that the Fed will announce after its policy meeting that it will start cutting its $ 120 billion in monthly bond purchases as early as this month.
+Fed Chairman Jerome H. Powell has announced that the Fed will announce after its policy meeting that it will start cutting its $ 120 billion in monthly bond purchases as early as this month.
 These purchases aim to keep long-term loan rates low to encourage borrowing and spending.

-We all know the Fed is going to relax, what we don’t know is the language around jobs and how the Fed defines what success looks like, said Robert Schein, chief investment officer at Blanke Schein Wealth Management.

 The recovery of the labor market has been at the center of the central bank’s concerns.
-The job market has improved, but more importantly it has lagged behind the rest of the economic recovery as people are reluctant to return to work despite an abundance of vacancies.
+The job market is improving, but it is mostly lagging behind the rest of the economic recovery as people hesitate to return to work despite an abundance of vacancies.
 Investors will receive another update on Friday when the Labor Department releases its jobs report for October.

 Central banks plan to cut back on bond purchases as businesses and consumers grapple with higher prices for raw materials and finished goods.
 Supply chain issues are straining corporate finances and causing companies to raise prices.